morrownr/88x2bu/README.md

 ```
 What you will see if the test is a success:

-One of the lines of output will say "Injection is working"
+One of the lines of output will say `Injection is working!`

 ### Driver Options: